Senicccc/repairo-web/README.md

-#  Repairo Gadget and Moobile Phone Repair Management System
+# Repairo — Gadget and Mobile Phone Repair Management System

 Repairo is a web-based application built with **Laravel**, designed to streamline and enhance the operations of mobile phone repair shops.
 The system provides complete management of customers, repair workflows, technician processes, payments, and loyalty points.